tshradheya/file-downloader/README.md

 ## Resources

+-
 - `https://www.wftpserver.com/onlinedemo.htm` was used as mock SFTP server to test code
 - `https://test.rebex.net/` was used for FTP server

 ## Future Development

+- More abstraction for concurrency
+- Support more protocols